 Is RTMP Stream Optimal for Low Latency Transmission ?

-RTMP stream is theoretically optimal for low latency streaming as the RTMP pointer is always in sync with the media server at the exact point of stream.
-This means that if their is signal interruption for say 5 seconds, the flash player will not display the signal for 5 seconds, but would resume at the real time when the signal over the network resumes.
-The stream should therefore never lag inspite of poor network, although the quality of video may suffer.
+RTMP stream is theoretically optimal for low latency streaming as the RTMP pointer is always in sync with the media server at the exact point of the stream.
+This means that if there is a signal interruption for say 5 seconds, the flash player will not display the signal for 5 seconds, but would resume in real-time when the signal over the network resumes.
+The stream should therefore never lag in spite of poor network, although the quality of the video may suffer.

 Adaptive Streaming through RTMP

 RTMPE is suitable for live streaming as it does not download any video packets except at the time of streaming – there is no buffering of content as would occur with a progressive media player.
 The bitrate can be dynamically decided to optimize user experience over the available network.
 Dynamic streams consist of multiple single streams of the same content, all of different quality.
 RTMP stream relies on dynamically adaptive content transfer to maintain video playback at periods of uneven network quality

 RTMP stream is distinct from Progressive Streaming Players

 Progressive media players, a category that includes popular video players Youtube, Vimeo & VdoCipher, allow video portion of the future video part to be downloaded as well.
 Essentially it allows for a future buffer in player.
 Progressive Streaming is now a common feature across all popular video hosting services across the internet.
 The shifting of video metadata from the end of media file to the front allows this possibility.
 Thus, before the download of complete media file, the media player has all the information that it requires to start playback.

 In progressive streaming, the media is stored in the temporary directory of the associated web browser.
 This is the concept on which most downloaders or download software/plugins work.
 They are able to fetch this data which is coming into the browser.